jenmyers/jenmyers.net/_posts/2025-11-17-recently-17-november.md

 - At last we've got Tio Guillermo's [_Frankenstein_](https://letterboxd.com/film/frankenstein-2025/).
 I love the man but I don't always love his films.
 They either hit right on or just slightly miss the mark, and the latter is worse than completely missing the mark.
 I haven't decided yet which _Frankenstein_ is for me.
 It's a terrific characterization of Victor.
 While not aligned with all of the details of the novel, it definitely got Mary Shelley's thematic intent right.
 Let us not speak about ending with a Byron quote, shall we?

 - I finally sat down with [_Looking for Mr. Goodbar_](https://letterboxd.com/film/looking-for-mr-goodbar/).
 A difficult and ultimately harrowing film to watch.
-I imagine it can be easily misread as a morality tale about the deserved punishment of a wayward woman but I think it's a clear-eyed statement about how the women of a modern generation were just as trapped in a web of limited male expectations as the previous ones were.
+I imagine it can be easily misread as a morality tale about the deserved punishment of a wayward woman, but I think it's actually a clear-eyed statement about how the women of a modern generation were just as trapped in a web of limited male expectations as the previous ones were.

-- What to do when you find yourself at the mercy of more than one situation that affects you greatly but must be decided without your say?
-Time to enter your era of the good old-fashioned madwoman and run wild.
+- What to do when you find yourself at the mercy of situations that affect you greatly but must be decided without your say?
+Time to enter your era of the good, old-fashioned madwoman and run wild.
 Maybe take up witchcraft.
 Find a man to sacrifice to some dark goddess.
 Fortunately, Flo has a new album for that.

 <div class="youtube-video-container">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/SbPvXYy8tVM?si=onax-TWGxuATW6Pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>